matevzl533/Noccaea_praecox_transcriptome/README.md

 # Transcriptome de novo assembly protocol
-Protocol roughly follows the protocol described at: https://informatics.fas.harvard.edu/best-practices-for-de-novo-transcriptome-assembly-with-trinity.html
+Protocol roughly follows the protocol described at: https://informatics.fas.harvard.edu/best-practices-for-de-novo-transcriptome-assembly-with-trinity.html and uses Trinity for de novo assembly.
+Annotations of the contigs were done using Trinotate.
+Differential expression analysis was done using DESeq2, edgeR and limma/voom in R.

 ## Preprocessing